 Find out more: Why should we consider cross cut shredding and is it safer?

 A Certificate of destruction (CoD) confirms that a shredding service has been done, with the date, the company, and the director’s signature.
 A CoD is required by law according to waste legislation.
+The certificate of destruction is the final stage of the chain of custody process.

 Where paper is destroyed into small fragments.